dirigible-ai/dirigible-node/README.md

 With those two steps (initializing + wrapping), the application workflow and corresponding interactions are captured and logged to Dirigible.

-The next two steps are for adding specific metadata.

 ### 3. Add workflow metadata

 You can add workflow-specific metadata when initializing: